11 June 2012 at 2:09 pm

 With the help of some good friends in the community, he maintained the site Flashmagazine.com until 2012.
 Since it’s start back in March 2000, it became a popular site with Flash Designers and Developers.
 Flashmagazine is currently more like a historic archive featuring 1500+ articles about the rise and fall of the Flash Platform and the community around it.

 Jens also co-founded Flash User Group Norway (FUGN) with buddies Paulo Fierro and Øystein Wika.
 The User Group had regular meetings the first Monday every month from 2007 to 2012.
 He was also part of the team behind the Open Source 3D Engine called Away3D.
+Jens is currently an active contributor to the Bitraf Hackerspace and the Framsia and CTO communities.

 Some random facts about me: